 Well, that all depends on how you played the game.
 If you were someone who came into GTA IV purely for the story content, then the tale of war veteran Niko Bellic arriving in Liberty City to pursue the American Dream on the back of advice from his cousin Roman would certainly have provided plenty for you to find enjoyment in.

 If general gameplay was something that you couldn’t resist, then there’s no denying that was also incredible.
 It had plenty of new features, such as an overhauled combat system, ragdoll effects, improved driving that no longer felt clumpy and a ton of activities including the likes of dating, pool, darts and of course, bowling with Roman.
+There’s also the extensive list of cheat codes that GTA 4 has.
 It kept many of us busy for months on end after release, with the absolute carnage that could be caused within minutes of pulling out a weapon or even running into the wrong NPC, proving a massive hit.

 It even had something for fans of multiplayer too, with multiple game modes available for competitive gamers, as well as a free-roam mode for those who wanted to play with their friends.
 At the time, online play was still relatively new as well.
 Sure, we’d had it a few years, but with GTA IV proving to be a game that shifted many players over to the seventh generation of consoles, it was also a time in which many gamers fully got to see the fun that can be had with online play… and boy was GTA IV a fantastic game to experience it with.